MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample7.md

 The function *getAreaThreshold* returns the current value of our parameter field *areaThreshold*.

-Now we can call our functions in the *initCSOList* function and test our module.
+Now, we can call our functions in the *initCSOList* function and test our module.

 {{< highlight filename="csoList.py" >}}
 ```Python